InnaVays/visual_collection/README.md

-# Visual Vocabulary - Comprehensive Data Visualization Library
+# Visual Collection - a vocabulary of the most popular visualization format for beautiful visual storitaling

 ## Overview
-**Visual Vocabulary** is a Python-based library that provides a structured and categorized approach to data visualization.
-It includes multiple visualization types, each tailored for different data relationships, ensuring that you can select the best visualization for your dataset and storytelling needs.

-This project is designed to:
-- **Standardize visualization approaches** by grouping them into meaningful categories.
+### Project Goals
 - **Provide easy-to-use functions** for each visualization type in Python.
 - **Enable flexibility** by allowing customization with keyword arguments (`kwargs`).
-- **Offer documentation and guidance** on when and how to use each chart type.
+- **Offer documentation, guidance and use scenario** on when and how to use each chart type.

 ## Categories & Visualization Types
 ### 1. **Deviation**